Tuesday / December 18

 The third time, which is so often the charm, looked like a totally different scene.
 The Fool’s urgency propelled both actors forward, infecting Lear with the same dynamic energy, and they finished the scene in half the time it took last time.
 “That was great!” exclaimed Lear, “I just fed off him.”
 The men who were watching mostly agreed, although one said that he wanted something more.
 “There’s a disconnect in that scene somewhere,” he said.
 “What are you trying to project?”
 The Fool answered immediately.
 “I think we’re trying to project that disconnect,” he said.
 “I’m trying to tell him that It’ll be the same shit with [Regan].
 But he’s not hearing me.”

 Our Regan had an idea for improving the fourth run.
 He turned to Lear and told him to resist being pulled along by the Fool’s urgent energy.
 That was the note, it turned out, that needed to be given.
 The fourth run was truly accomplished--touching, really.
 The Fool’s need to communicate something to Lear and Lear’s total inability to hear or understand his message were beautifully specific and crystal clear.
 Lear, in fact, seemed to be so lost in his thoughts that he could barely see his companion, who was trying so desperately to tell him something important--to save him.
-After that run, both Lear and the Fool exchanged a look and smiled at each other; in their characters’ disconnect, they had connected.
+After that run, both Lear and the Fool exchanged a look and smiled at each other; in their characters’ disconnect, the actors had connected.

 Friday / December 22